wlieegit/secret-app/README.md

 1. Initialize dynamodb

-   - create environment file `cp .env.template .env.devops`, and set env variable value
+   - create environment file `cp .env.template .env.prod`, and set env variable value
-   - run `yarn init:db`
+   - run `yarn init:prod:db`

 2. go to [vercel](https://vercel.com/dashboard) to create a new project
 3. connect and choose to import a git repository